akoidan/bash.conf/README.md

   - some keyboards don't work on apple ?
 Wooot? you've heard it right, my mechanical keyboard doesn't support Mac.
 Some keys are not detected, you just press them and nothing happens.
 Some are binded to another keycode.
 Embarrassing...
   - finder doesn't display new files some times.
   - kernel_task eats uses all cores when IDLE, so even mouse freezes.
 Reboot helps.
 During that CPU temp is 60c. ![activity monitor](image.png)
+  - audio configuration (midi programm) has built in option to create output to multiple devices (e.g. to multiple BT headphones) which is super convenient